USS STERETT (DD 407) Chronological History

 September 28 – DD-407 arrives in Pearl Harbor, Hawaii, after receiving extensive repairs in Bremerton, Washington, from her kamikaze attack.

 October 8 – DD-407 begins her transit through the Panama Canal enroute to Coco Solo, Panama Canal Zone, for a three-day stay.

 November 2 – DD-407 is decommissioned in New York City, N.Y.

 February 27 – DD-407 is stricken from the Navy list.

 August 10 – DD-407 is sold to the Northern Metal Company of Philadelphia for scrapping.

-September 18 – DD-407 begins it’s 22nd and last reunion at Springfield, IL, which was hosted Debbie A. Sterett & her father Larry S. Sterett (18 – 22 September).
+September 18 – DD-407 begins its 22nd and last reunion at Springfield, IL, which is hosted Debbie A. Sterett & her father Larry S. Sterett (18 – 22 September).

 Maintaining the objective of the Association by educating the public on the maritime heritage of all ships named STERETT as to the roles these ships played in the United States history, and the importance of preserving the ship’s historic data for future generations (2013 Bylaws, Article II).